oasis-tcs/openc2-jadn/jadn-v1.1.md

 -- [[Information Modeling](#information-modeling)], Y. Tina Lee, NIST

 This specification defines the JADN information modeling language.
-While the term information modeling is used broadly and covers a range of applications, a JADN information model defines the **essential content** of **data items** used in computing independently of how that content is represented for processing, communication or storage.
+While the term information modeling is used broadly and covers a range of applications, a JADN information model defines the essential content of discrete data items used in computing independently of how that content is represented for processing, communication or storage.
-* Essential content (information, meaning) is defined by information theory, where the amount of information conveyed in a message is not directly related to the size or format of the message.
+* **Essential content** (information, meaning) is defined by information theory, where the amount of information conveyed in a message is not directly related to the size or format of the message.
-* Discrete data items (messages, documents, function signatures, object state, protocol data units, etc.) are JADN's scope within a system's domain of discourse.
+* **Data items** (messages, documents, function signatures, object state, protocol data units, etc.) are JADN's scope within a system's domain of discourse.

 JADN is based on the Unified Modeling Language [[UML](#uml)]: